Sandeepbay/farmStand-Backend-App/README.md

 # Backend-App
-An App which is gonna implement CRUD using MongoDB Database
+An App which is gonna implement CRUD using MongoDB Database.

+This App is gonna create , read , find , update and delete products.
+The Database that is going to be used here is MongoDB.

+We are gonna use Express , node.js and also Mongoose to connect nodeJS with MongoDB.